 Keep your meals clean: You don't have to go overboard with a liquid diet or crazy detox, but do your best to eat clean all day long.
 Reach for balanced, light meals full of fresh seasonal produce and whole grains.
 Steer clear of processed foods and too much sugar or salt — your body will thank you later.

 Let it be: After you've had a fun night out, don't be unkind to your yourself.
-There's no reason you shouldn't be able to enjoy a festive holiday party freely, so don't allow negative self talk to take over.
+There's no reason you shouldn't be able to enjoy a festive meal freely, so don't allow negative self talk to take over.
 The best thing you can do is move forward with a positive attitude and happy memories of your fun.